-As veterinary care continues to improve, so does the lifespan of cats.
-Just like humans, age-related disorders will develop in cats as they move into their senior years.
-Common age-related disorders include hyperthyroidism, kidney disease, cancer and feline dementia (known as cognitive dysfunction syndrome).
+As veterinary care continues to improve, the lifespan of cats increases.
+Just like humans, age-related disorders will develop in cats as they move into their senior years including feline dementia (known as cognitive dysfunction syndrome).
+This condition is characterised by a loss of awareness, confusion, and decreased responsiveness and is similar to Alzheimer’s disease and dementia in humans.

 A cat is classed as a senior from around ten years of age.
 One study found that close to 30% of cats between 11 and 14 show signs of CDS, this figure jumps up to 50% in cats over 15 years of age and up to 80% in cats aged 16 and onwards.